Thomas P. Stafford: Early life and education

 In his senior year of high school, Stafford was recruited to play football at the University of Oklahoma, where he had received a Navy ROTC scholarship.
 Stafford applied to the United States Naval Academy, and was accepted to the Class of 1952.
 Stafford intended to play football for the Navy Midshipmen, but sustained a career-ending knee injury during a preseason practice session.
-After his freshman year, he sailed aboard the battleship USS Missouri, where his roommate was his future Apollo 10 Command Module Pilot, John Young.
-Following his second year, Stafford spent a summer at NAS Pensacola, where he was exposed to naval aviation and flew in the SNJ Trainer.
+After his freshman year, he sailed aboard the battleship USS Missouri, where his roommate was John Young, his future Apollo 10 command module pilot.
+After his second year, Stafford spent a summer at NAS Pensacola, where he was exposed to naval aviation and flew in the SNJ Trainer.
 On a trip home to Weatherford, Stafford began dating his future wife, Faye Shoemaker.
 After his third year, he served aboard USS Burdo, a destroyer escorting USS Missouri.
 While visiting home during his fourth year, Stafford became engaged to Faye in December 1951.
-In the spring of 1952, he was selected in a lottery to join the U.S. Air Force upon graduation.
-Stafford graduated from the U.S. Naval Academy with a Bachelor of Science degree with honors in 1952, and was commissioned as a second lieutenant in the United States Air Force.
+In the spring of 1952, he was selected in a lottery to join the United States Air Force upon graduation.
+Stafford graduated from the Naval Academy with a Bachelor of Science degree in engineering with honors in 1952, and was commissioned as a second lieutenant in the Air Force.